 Additional cleaning services

 Enforcement officers patrol the borough day and night.
-They
+Their responsibilities include:

-- educate residents and businesses about their waste disposal duties and responsibilities.
+- educating residents and businesses about their waste disposal duties and responsibilities.

-- investigate reports of dumped rubbish, identify where it has come from and who has dumped it.
+- investigating reports of dumped rubbish, identify where it has come from and who has dumped it.

-- enforce waste related legislation by issuing penalties and prosecuting individuals and organisations found to be responsible for fly-tipping.
+- enforcing waste related legislation by issuing penalties and prosecuting individuals and organisations found to be responsible for fly-tipping.